Party : Republican

 The district’s overwhelmingly Republican constituency has allowed its 13-term state representative, Jerry Torr, to carry some of the state’s most pro-business and anti-union legislation in recent decades with little fear of electoral backlash.
 Torr was the author of the right-to-work law which drew thunderous throngs of union protesters to the Statehouse in 2011, as well as the repeal of the “prevailing wage” law, which allowed a board of contractors and taxpayers to set baseline wages for public construction projects worth more than $350,000.

-Despite the region’s history of GOP dominance, its high percentage of college graduates has shown some movement toward moderation in the Trump era, especially on social issues.
+Despite the region’s history of GOP dominance, its high percentage of college graduates showed some movement toward moderation in the Trump era, especially on social issues.
 Hamilton County dumped incumbent state Sen. Mike Delph, a conservative stalwart, in 2018 in favor of Democrat J.D.
 Ford, the first openly gay man elected to the state legislature.